obiknows/classroom/README.md

 ### Demo

 There is a demo app hosted at [3ree-demo.workshape.io](http://3ree-demo.workshape.io).
-Check it out.
-If it is down, please email me at gordon@workshape.io

 ### Setup